miwermi/UFOs/README.md

 This works well enough, and is somewhat intuitive, but the dataset is sparse and there are many search posibilities that will return nothing.

-Figure 1: Results of a Date Filter

-Figure 2: Results of a State Filter